varsharaikwar/Expence-Sharing-/README.md

 # Sounds great!
 Can I use it now?

 I made this app during my coding bootcamp's Ruby on Rails Project Week (General Assembly DC, WDI12).
 I still have a lot to do to bring this up to even a "beta" status, but most of the infrastructure is sound, and just about all of the features are working smoothly.
+If you're still curious, head to [expensiv.herokuapp.com](expensiv.herokuapp.com)

 # Key Next Steps:
 - [ ] set up user permissions so that all groups are visible only by members (CRITICAL!)